 Is there a fix to this?
 Of course, there is.
 However, if the solution to the problem needs new patches and fixes in the Gmail app itself, you need to contact technical support.
 But, before you contact support since you know the possible causes of the problem, the following could be the quick fixes.

-Solving Gmail Syncing Mail Notification
+How To Turn Off Gmail Syncing Mail Notification

 If you are annoyed with the Gmail continue syncing, you are not alone.
 Here are a few procedures that will help you get rid of this issue forever.